10 Types of Bass in North America – Easy to distinguish

 Is bass good to eat?

 Freshwater bass is an exciting species to catch, and it is completely safe to eat.
-It contains omega 3 fatty acids as well as a significant amount of protein.
+It contains omega-3 fatty acids as well as a significant amount of protein.
 Some people avoid eating it because it does not taste as good as some other freshwater fish species.

 Does bass mean sea bass?